musevi/startup/README.md

 Update March 6
 I feel like even the basic SIMON javascript takes a lot of code for something relatively simple.
 Fortunately, JS is pretty similar to C++ so I don't think I'll be too lost but hopefully I'll be able to apply what I learned to my startup.
 I think how the SIMON application maintains and updates the scoring table will carry over really well to what I'm trying to do with my website.

+Update March 11
+Wow so I really despise Javascript.
+Not really, I think I just haven't given myself enough time to fully learn it but its getting better.
+I particularly find manipulating the DOM tricky, but found for some reason I learned that I need to use [0] after the variable I call getElementsByClassName from.